-Belgian car insurance is expensive, and it is the car not the driver which is insured.
+Belgian car insurance is expensive, and it is the car, not the driver which is insured.
 This means that under this mandatory, third-party liability cover, anyone can drive your car.
 However, if you want coverage for injury sustained by the driver, you need to ask for additional coverage.
 Not all companies provide this, so shop around.